 Federal judge Claudio Bonadio will present a formal request to Congress to strip Senator Cristina Fernández de Kirchner of her parliamentary immunity.

-Bonadio's move against CFK is part of an investigation into an alleged giant bribery and corruption ring that spanned over a decade of governance, politicians and high-profile businesspeople associated with the Néstor and Cristina Kirchner administrations.
+Bonadio's move against CFK, for which she risks immediate arrest, is part of an investigation into an alleged giant bribery and corruption ring that spanned over a decade of governance, politicians and high-profile businesspeople associated with the Néstor and Cristina Kirchner administrations.

-Fernández de Kirchner was ordered to appear before Bonadio August 13, for questioning.
+Fernández de Kirchner has been ordered to appear before Bonadio on August 13 for questioning.

 On Wednesday, 12 people were arrested as police continued searching for four others.
 In total, 18 people have been called to testify, including the former president and former judge Norberto Oyarbide.

 Among those who were detained is Roberto Baratta, a former national government official who previously served as coordination and administrative secretary at the federal Planning Ministry.
 Baratta is considered by many to have been the ‘right-hand man’ of Julio De Vido, a key Kirchnerite figure who headed the ministry for over a decade and is now imprisoned on corruption charges.

 The current investigation centres on a collection of eight notebooks, which were acquired by journalists at the national daily La Nación some months ago, copied and subsequently passed to federal prosecutor Carlos Stronelli.